 Belmont Blvd has about five restaurants including the well-known coffeehouse and roaster Bongo Java, which has a huge patio filled to the brim when the weather permits.
 There is also a great local clothing store, a salon, flower shop, and animal hospital.
 The mix of people on Belmont Blvd creates a great, energetic culture that keeps you guessing.
 If you choose to live on Belmont Blvd, you can walk to 12 South and Hillsboro Village pretty easily, but plan to drive to most of the other areas.

 Zip Code: 37212

 12 South is a great area comprised mainly of young families and free-spirited individuals.
 You will find freelancers and musicians at the local coffeehouses and moms with strollers walking to the nearby Sevier Park.
 There are some awesome restaurants in the 12 South area including Burger Up, Sloco and Frothy Monkey.
 There are two main places that make up the “late night” action in 12 South including Mafiaoza’s and 12 South Taproom.
 12 South also has several apparel shops that sell everything from vintage to modern styles.
 From 12 South, you can walk to Belmont Blvd, but would need to drive to the other areas in Nashville.
-There is a mixed-use apartment building under construction, 12 South Flats, which should make renting a little easier.
-Currently, most people live in houses along the perpendicular side streets of 12 Avenue South.
+There is one apartment building called 12 South Flats, but most people live in houses along the perpendicular side streets of 12 Avenue South.